Tube and Tyre Basic Guides By Carter Hayes March 7, 2026 9 min read

 Calculate Plus-Size and Equivalent Tire Sizes

-Start by determining your vehicle’s original tire diameter and rim size, since plus-sizing raises tire diameter and usually requires larger rims to maintain proper fit and handling.
-You’ll calculate plus-size options by balancing tire profile adjustments and aspect ratio changes so the overall diameter stays within ±3% of OE.
-Use a tire size calculator to iterate width and profile combinations, watching load index and speed rating limits.
+Start by noting your vehicle’s original tire diameter and rim size.
+Plus-sizing raises tire diameter and usually requires larger rims to maintain proper fit and handling.
+Use a tire size calculator to find width and profile combinations that keep overall diameter within ±3% of OE, while staying within load index and speed rating limits.

-• Increase width 10–20 mm, lower aspect ratio proportionally to preserve diameter and rim clearance.
+• Increase width 10–20 mm and lower aspect ratio proportionally to preserve diameter and rim clearance.

-• Confirm rim width compatibility and backspacing to avoid rubbing under compression or steering lock.
+• Confirm rim width compatibility and backspacing to avoid rubbing under compression or at full steering lock.

 • Verify the new tire’s load index and speed rating meet or exceed OE specifications.

-You’ll document each candidate size, its diameter deviation percentage, and any required rim change.
-This practical, technical process frees you to choose a clear, liberated upgrade while maintaining safety, handling, and regulatory conformity.
+Record each candidate size, its diameter deviation percentage, and any required rim change.
+This keeps upgrades safe, measurable, and within spec.

 How Changing Diameter Affects Speedometer and Gearing